aperdomogar/andreaperdomogarcia.github.io/about.md

 - Attendance and participation with a [poster](https://indico.ict.inaf.it/event/794/contributions/9581/) in the 16th European Solar Physics Meeting (2021, online).
 "The opacity pipeline: from atomic data to realistic RMHD simulations".
 - Attendance and participation with a poster in the Día de Nuestra Ciencia (2021, online).
 "Modeling of 3D atmospheres of cool stars with the MANCHA code".
 - Attendance to the online course Fortran for Scientific Computing held at the High-Performance Computing Center Stuttgart (2021, online).
-- Attendance and participation with a [poster](https://ui.adsabs.harvard.edu/abs/2021csss.confE.129P) in the Cool Stars 20.5 meeting (2021).
+- Attendance and participation with a [poster](https://ui.adsabs.harvard.edu/abs/2021csss.confE.129P) in the Cool Stars 20.5 meeting (2021, online).
 "The opacity pipeline: from atomic data to realistic RMHD simulations".
 - Attendance to the [STFC Solar-Stellar Connection Summer School](https://warwick.ac.uk/fac/sci/physics/research/cfsa/stfc_summer_school/) (2020, online).
 - Attendance and participation with a [poster](https://ui.adsabs.harvard.edu/abs/2020sea..confE.206P) in the SEA (Spanish Astronomy Society) annual meeting (2020, online).
 "Local dynamo in stars beyond the Sun: Study for a K0V star".
-- Attendance to the [XXXI Canary Islands Winter School of Astrophysics](https://meetings.iac.es/winterschool/2019/index.php) (2019), organized by the Instituto de Astrofísica de Canarias: school consisting in lectures and hand-son sessions about Computational Fluid Dynamics in Astrophysics.
+- Attendance to the [XXXI Canary Islands Winter School of Astrophysics](https://meetings.iac.es/winterschool/2019/index.php) (2019, Tenerife), organized by the Instituto de Astrofísica de Canarias: school consisting in lectures and hand-son sessions about Computational Fluid Dynamics in Astrophysics.
 Among the topics were: dynamic of solar and stellar convection, solar atmosphere, galaxy formation, interstellar medium.
 - Relevant courses during the Master (2017-2019): spectropolarimetry in astrophysics, solar physics and spacial climate, programming techniques, cosmic plasma physics, stellar atmospheres, computational astrophysics, numeric simulation techniques, stellar structure and evolution, basic computational techniques.